Yoav666s/dnd-wiki/collections/_rules/adventuring.md

 **Encountering Creatures.** If the DM determines that the adventurers encounter other creatures while they’re traveling, it’s up to both groups to decide what happens next.
 Either group might decide to attack, initiate a conversation, run away, or wait to see what the other group does.

 **Surprising Foes.** If the adventurers encounter a hostile creature or group, the DM determines whether the adventurers or their foes might be surprised when combat erupts.
-See the [Combat](/rules/combat/#surprise) section for more about surprise.
+See the [[Combat#surprise]] section for more about surprise.

 ### Other Activities
 Characters who turn their attention to other tasks as the group travels are not focused on watching for danger.
 These characters don’t contribute their passive Wisdom ([[Perception]]) scores to the group’s chance of noticing hidden threats.
 However, a character not watching for danger can do one of the following activities instead, or some other activity with the DM’s permission.